Project

 Discuss knowledge about nutrients or your diet that you learned by doing this project.

-Make sure to follow the claim-evidence-reasoning model when analyzing your data.
+Make sure to cite your data and follow the claim-evidence-reasoning model when analyzing your data.

 Include a full introductory paragraph and a concluding paragraph.